-Product Designer @RoyalIcing, formerly @InfinityList Joined almost 7 years ago Patrick has invited brad smith
+Product Designer @RoyalIcing, formerly @InfinityList Joined about 7 years ago Patrick has invited brad smith

 Most CMSs I know you have to define some sort of schema with fields for your content to fit into.
 Trello with lists and cards is really flexible, pair that with hashtags and it’s loose enough to support a lot of different content arrangements.
 Uploading images is as simple as attaching it to a card.

 Plus everything is visible: you can see your whole sitemap in one screen.
 I can also have lists that aren’t pages for notes and drafts.